LogtalkDotOrg/logtalk3/examples/lpa/NOTES.md

 This directory contains examples adapted from the LPA Prolog++ Reference Manual.
-This manual can be downloaded from the LPA web site at <http://www.lpa.co.uk>.
+This manual can be downloaded from the LPA website at <http://www.lpa.co.uk>.
 Please consult this reference manual for further informations about each example.